Explanation of the occurrence of a chargeback, with a detailed breakdown by type and prevention options

 fraud

 , the merchant pays for it.
-With each chargeback, the merchant loses the transaction amount, as well as all goods and services that have already been provided.
+With each chargeback, the merchant loses the transaction amount and any goods or services already provided.
 In addition, merchants face chargeback fees from their acquirers and processors.
 The chargeback rate is tracked by the acquirer, and merchants that exceed the allowable threshold may be subject to severe penalties.

 If the chargeback rate exceeds certain thresholds